Accelerated Bachelor of Science in Nursing

 The accelerated nursing programs in Rapid City and Sioux Falls are South 啵啵直播秀 State University programs.
 They are just conducted at our distance sites.
 Graduates of these programs will receive their degree from SDSU but will complete their coursework and clinical in and around Rapid City or Sioux Falls.

 The program is designed to be completed in one year.
-Each of the five semesters of the major are compressed into variable-week terms, typically between 8 and 12 weeks in length.
+Each of the five semesters of the major are compressed into variable-week terms, typically between eight and 12 weeks in length.
 Students typically take 11-13 credits per term.
 Students in Rapid City complete the program between January and December.
 Students in Sioux Falls complete the program between August and August.

 Before discussing differences, let鈥檚 look at similarities between the programs: